steffenmueller4/steffenmueller4.github.io/_posts/2026-05-02-restic-backup-for-syncthing.md

 In the next sections, we walk through the backup-related templates in detail.

-## The Backup Image

-The container image used for the backup is the official restic Docker image [`restic/restic`][restic-docker].
-It is a small image that bundles `restic` and the `sh`/coreutils needed by a custom backup script (see also: [here](#the-backup-script)).
-The backup script itself only depends on `restic` and a POSIX shell.

 ## The Backup Script

-The backup script is a short shell script shipped via a `ConfigMap`:
+The basic container image used for the backup is the official restic Docker image ([`restic/restic`][restic-docker]).
+It is a small image that bundles `restic` and the `sh`/coreutils needed by a custom backup script depending on `restic` and a POSIX shell:

 ```sh
 #!/bin/sh